 Really, the central character is Claude Shannon, who I'm ashamed to admit I didn't previously know much about.
 Had a quick search when i finished it and found this decent little 30 min documentary which gives a good overview -

+I started reading James Gleick's “The Information” last week and haven't been able to put it down yet - so good!
 I just found this video of a talk he presented at Google last year on the book, looks ace, i'll save it for watching this evening.

 Bookmarked this video via Boing Boing last week, but only got round to watching it tonite - pretty interesting little 20 minute documentary series called “Entrepreneurs” doing an episode on Steve Jobs and NeXT back in 1985